tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 2.4.6 Time
 ----------

+..
+WARNING:: This is section on Time must be revised for uvm-python.

 Integers are not sufficient on their own to represent time without any ambiguity; you need to know the scale of that integer value, which is conveyed outside of the integer.
 In SystemVerilog, this is